-On February 7, 2022 Exactech, Inc, headquartered in Gainesville, Florida, issued a voluntary recall of its popular Exactech total knee replacement that was manufactured between the years of 2004 and 2022.
+Exactech, Inc., headquartered in Gainesville, Florida, issued a voluntary recall of its popular Exactech total knee replacement that was manufactured between the years of 2004 and 2022.
+The recall was issued on Feb.
+7, 2022.
 The Exactech knee recall is centered around one component and insert of the knee replacement device.

 Why is the Exactech Knee Replacement Being Recalled?